haleyrp1803/Black-Eyed-Peas/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/d/d6/Jamaica_at_the_Colonial_and_Indian_Exhibition%2C_London_1886.jpg">

 ## Modern production
 Today, worldwide production of black-eyed peas or cowpeas is hard to estimate as cultivation is still mainly in the hands of small-holder farmers, but also because they are such a staple food that most harvests are used locally rather than being exported.
 The centres of production are still in Africa, the plant’s ancestral home, with Niger, Nigeria, Burkina Faso, and Tanzania being among the world’s top producers, accounting for 80% of the world’s cowpea crop.[^ref ] It is estimated that it is grown on more than 12 million hectares in many different countries, where it is often intercropped with grains.
-It is the third most important pulse worldwide, feeding hundreds of millions of people.[^ref ]
+It is the third most important pulse worldwide, an important element of sustainable agriculture, and feeds hundreds of millions of people.[^ref ]
 <param ve-image
        label="Smallholder farmer drying cowpeas in Ghana"
        description="A farmer in Ghana turns a pile of black-eyed pea pods to dry them"